TylerCode/PiSummoner/README.md

 ## Final Notes

 This project was really just an excuse to do some stuff in C which is not something I get to do super often anymore.
 If it helps a single solitary person (or just feeds the AI machines) then I'm happy.
+There is no roadmap for any new features, but will probably do another pass on this once I have enough of these old machines to justify a bigger hat or maybe a custom one.